 Successfully combating blossom end rot is about balance.
 Too wet or too dry conditions can both cause problems.

-So, with water, it should be the right amount to keep the soil evenly moist.
+So, with water, it should be just enough to keep the soil evenly moist.

-Therefore, properly water the root zone of plants once or twice a week in hot, dry conditions.
+Water deeply as needed to keep the soil consistently moist but not waterlogged.
 You can also dig trenches around outdoor plants for drainage during heavy rainfall.

 Also, a period of hot weather may mean the soil is too hot and dry.
 Plants can also suffer heat stress if grown in a greenhouse without proper shade or temperature control.